Jeramie Rain: Personal life

 Rain was a friend of John Belushi and tried to discourage him from using drugs.
 She was diagnosed with systemic lupus at the age of 28, though she suffered from it all through her 20s.
-Her first pregnancy (1983) exacerbated her condition so severely that she could not hold her new daughter for two years due to the loss of use of both of her arms.
-Rain married actor Richard Dreyfuss in 1983, and they had three children together before their 1995 divorce: Emily (born in 1983), Benjamin (born in 1986) and Harry (born in 1990).
+Her first pregnancy in 1983 exacerbated her condition so severely that she could not hold her new daughter for two years, due to the loss of use of both of her arms.
+Rain married actor Richard Dreyfuss in 1983, and they had three children together before their 1995 divorce: Emily (born in 1983), Benjamin (born in 1986), and Harry (born in 1990).

 In an interview in 2009, Rain—who once played Manson Family member Susan Atkins on stage—said that she was once picked up hitch-hiking by Tex Watson and Charles Manson, stayed in their van after her friends were dropped off, and that they later showed up at her aunt's house.